 A student will not be subject to irresponsible treatment, procedural irregularity, arbitrary decisions, discrimination, or differential treatment.
 Students are encouraged to voice their concerns about all issues regarding the programs, classes, environment, and services at CCHS.
 Appropriate complaints and grievances include both verbal and written formats.
 Verbal complaints are considered less formal than written and may be expressed to any member of the staff or faculty.
 It is expected that staff and faculty alike will give appropriate attention to such grievances and, when necessary, will refer the complaint to an appropriate manager.
 Due to the less formal nature of the verbal grievances, students may or may not receive notification of action taken, if any.
 Written grievances are considered formal and will be investigated.
 Written grievances are filed with the dean of student services.
 Students are encouraged to sign written complaints to facilitate additional fact finding and follow up.
-Signed and unsigned written complaints will be referred to the appropriate manager for investigation and, if necessary, for correction.
-In the case of signed complaints, not later than one month from receipt of the complaint, the dean of student services will notify the student of the current status or action taken, if any, as a consequence of the complaint.
+Signed and unsigned written complaints, not later than one month from receipt of the complaint, the dean of student services will notify the student of the current status or action taken, if any, as a consequence of the complaint.
 Should the student complaint come by way of a third party (i.e. accreditation body, program approval body), the process above will apply with additional follow up directed to the third party.